bongiozzo/musica_mustdie/output/band_empyria.md

 # Empyria

+power-progressive metal from Canada

-Дискография
+## Дискография

-"Behind Closed Doors" 1996, Power Metal
+### "Behind Closed Doors" 1996, Power Metal

+The Test Of Time
+Uncertain Reality
+World's Apart
+Lost In The Shadow
+To Live Again
+Solace
+The Lighter Side Of Darkness
+Secret Visions
+Seasons Of Change
+Behind Closed Doors
+The Calling

-"Changing Currents" 1998, Power Metal
+### "Changing Currents" 1998, Power Metal

+Changing Currents
+Desperate Lives
+Will Of A Heart
+The Grand Illusion
+Silent Rage
+Reflections
+Secrets Of The Damned
+A Part Of Life

-"The Legacy" 2000, Power Metal
+### "The Legacy" 2000, Power Metal

+Solace (Intro)
+The Lighter Side of Darkness (Part I)
+The Grand Illusion (Another Side of Darkness - Part-II) Silent Rage (The Darkness Still Remains - Part III) The Legacy (of Final Darkness - Part IV)
+Synchronicity II
+Years Behind (Bonus Acoustic Track)

-"Sence Of Mind" 2002, Progressive
+### "Sence Of Mind" 2002, Progressive

+ties that bind
+no more lies
+in god's hands
+heaven's cry
+sense of mind
+where prejudice reigns
+long road home
+blackened heart
+a new beginning
+forever

-"The Long Road Home" 2009, Progressive
+### "The Long Road Home" 2009, Progressive

+1. Intro  00:14
+2. The Endless Circle  03:57
+3. False Witness  04:05
+4. No Other Way  04:23
+5. Lonely People  03:55
+6. Last Rites  03:25
+7. Can't Wait Forever  04:09
+8. Of All the Dreams  03:22
+9. Without Within  03:53
+10. Walk Away  03:07
+11. Solitude  01:38   instrumental
+12. Returning Home  07:02

 ## Отношения с другими группами